Review and road test of the Volvo XC90 Recharge T8 Plug-in hybrid

 Cost of Ownership

-As part of the changes made to this updated MK2 XC90 line-up, Volvo introduced a higher-capacity battery to this T8 variant, which enhanced its all-electric driving range by around 15%, so it's up from 22 to 30.4 miles - a useful increase.
+As part of the changes made to this updated MK2 XC90 line-up, Volvo introduced a higher-capacity battery to this T8 variant, which enhanced its all-electric driving range by around 15%, so it's up to an EAER-rated range of up to 42.3 miles - a useful increase.
 Theoretically then, you could use an XC90 T8 every day without ever visiting a fuel station unless you needed to undertake a longer trip.
 That's assuming of course that you keep the lithium-ion battery fully charged.
 That'll take a little longer than before thanks to the bigger battery.
 Owners can buy a wallbox from Volvo that will charge their cars on 16-amp power in about three hours.
 If you're out and about and find a 10-amp pubic charging point, the needed time will be slightly lengthier - around four hours - while connecting up to a normal domestic three-pin 6-amp supply will take eight hours.

 Volvo seems to be flourishing under foreign ownership and this Recharge T8 Plug-in hybrid XC90 model is a good example of why.
 You might have expected Chinese company control to stifle the company's Scandinavian character.
 Instead, what we've been given here is a return to Swedish charisma and an emphasis on all the things that the Gothenburg brand does best - cool restrained style, real-world practicality and class-leading safety.